Skip to Content

 4. Boxes for Katje by Candace Fleming

 The residents have gone without provisions like sugar, milk, or soap for a while.
-But through the Children’s Aid Society, a child named Rosie who’s living in America, sends a box of supplies to Katje.
+However, through the Children’s Aid Society, a child named Rosie, who lives in America, sends a box of supplies to Katje.

-The elated girl sends Rosie a thank you note that leads to Katje receiving a bigger package, which she shares with her neighbors until provisions arrives.
+The elated girl sends Rosie a thank you note, leading to Katje receiving a bigger package, which she shares with her neighbors until provisions arrive.

-The story gives kids a better understanding of what life was like in Olst while teaching them the valuable lesson of giving to others in need.
+The story gives kids a better understanding of life in Olst while teaching them the valuable lesson of giving to others in need.

-Even though this story is set in the 1940s, it’s still very relatable to what’s going on in the world today.
+Even though this story is set in the 1940s, it’s still very relatable to what’s happening today.

 BUY IT NOW